flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

 #### map

-You've seen many examples of `map` by now, but this section shows `map` doing two new things: taking multiple collections as arguments and taking a collection of functions as an argument.
+You've seen many examples of `map` by now, but this section shows `map` doing two new things: taking multiple collelousy-loggerctions as arguments and taking a collection of functions as an argument.

 So far, you've only seen examples of `map` operating on one